charlessxav/aws-developer-journey/week1-python-basics/README.md

 <class 'bool'>
 ```

+## 🚀 Next Step
+👉 Day 2: Lists & Dictionaries

+---

+> 💡 This is part of a full 14-week AWS Developer Learning Path.

+---

 # 🧩 Day 2 – Python Collections: Lists & Dictionaries

 Learned how to use Python's most important data structures for AWS scripting: